aron-hoogeveen/energy-consumption-reporter/README.md

 - Report name (default = CPU Energy Test Report)
 - Report description (default = empty)
 - Option to save a report in JSON format (default = NONE)
+- Option to remove the base power consumption (consumption without any function running, e.g. sleep(5) returns >0) from the measurements (default = False)

 These parameters need to be configured before calling the functions.
 Refer to the [example.py](https://github.com/aron-hoogeveen/energy-consumption-reporter/blob/main/example.py) file for more details and examples.